Skeptic's Toolbox

-The Skeptic's Toolbox is an annual four-day workshop devoted to scientific skepticism.
-It was formed by psychologist and now-retired University of Oregon professor Ray Hyman, has been held every August since 1992, and is sponsored by the Committee for Skeptical Inquiry.
-The workshop focuses on educating people to be better critical thinkers, and involves a central theme.
-The attendees are broken up into groups and given tasks that they must work on together and whose results they must present in front of the entire group on the last day.
+The Skeptic's Toolbox was a four-day workshop devoted to scientific skepticism.
+Founded by psychologist and now-retired University of Oregon professor Ray Hyman, it was sponsored by the Committee for Skeptical Inquiry.
+Annual workshops focused on educating people to be better critical thinkers, and involved a central theme.
+The attendees formed small groups and were given tasks that to work on and whose results they then presented to the entire workshop on the final day.

 History

 Hyman created the Skeptic's Toolbox in 1989 to teach people how to be better skeptics.
 He tells James Underdown that "we were putting out more fires by skeptics than by believers... they were going overboard".
 The first toolbox was in Buffalo, NY with himself, James Alcock and Steve Shaw (now called Banachek).
-With the exception of one year when the toolbox was held in Boulder, Colorado, the toolbox has been held at the University of Oregon in Eugene.

-In general, the faculty likes to keep the numbers at about 90 in order to give everyone personalized attention, and allow everyone the chance to participate.
+With the exception of the first year in Buffalo and one year when the toolbox was held in Boulder, Colorado, the toolbox was held at the University of Oregon in Eugene.
+Attendance was generally limited to approximately 90 participants so that everyone would receive personalized attention and the opportunity to participate.
 At the 1993 Toolbox, "More than a hundred people participated, from 19 states, Canada, and Hong Kong, and their enthusiasm continued to grow with each passing day, ending on the fifth day with what appeared to be a unanimous 'If only we had more time!'".

 In 1997 Skeptical Inquirer announced that CFI would begin offering an academic certificate for students in a three-year program.
 Students needed to complete 30 units in academic work as well as in workshops.
 The two certificates offered were Humanistic Studies and Science and the Paranormal, attending The Skeptic's Toolbox would satisfy one of the workshop requirements.